severalnines/ansible-clustercontrol/README.md

     mysql_root_password: password

 The MySQL root user account password.
+ClusterControl will setup the MySQL root user with this password during the installation.

     mysql_root_username: root